 Form of the Contract

+The Contract is a public contract for services at fixed and total prices.

 Term of the Contract

 The term of the Contract is 6 months from its award to the Contractor by Expertise France.

 The Contract shall expire after all services/supplies have been delivered by the Contractor and all rights and obligations of the Parties resulting from the Contract have been extinguished.
 If all or some of the services/supplies remain outstanding by the specified period, the Contractor must immediately take all necessary steps to complete delivery without being able to claim any remuneration in this regard.